anon-ml-repo/GISR/README.md

 ## (Optional) Drug interaction data pre-processing

 If you would like to run GISR on the graph-structured data ensemble constructed from [DrugComb repository](https://drugcomb.fimm.fi) and [PrimeKG](https://zitniklab.hms.harvard.edu/projects/PrimeKG/), follow the steps below.
+Note that we have already included the pre-processed data in data/processed.

+### Step 1: Download PrimeKG

+Download the PrimeKG graph from [PrimeKG](https://zitniklab.hms.harvard.edu/projects/PrimeKG/) and, following the steps in the paper, create a PyTorch Geometric HeteroData object `kg_hetero.pt' in the data directory.

-### Step 1: Install Reservoir data lake
+### Step 2: Install Reservoir data lake

 We use the Reservoir data lake to retrieve dose-response data from DrugComb.
 Follow the Reservoir [installation instructions](https://github.com/RECOVERcoalition/Reservoir/tree/main).

 Make sure that the `reservoir` folder is in the GISR directory.

-### Step 2: Data pre-processing
+### Step 3: Data pre-processing

 Run `preprocessing.py` to load the DrugComb and PrimeKG datasets.
-We include a filtered version of PrimeKG in `kg_hetero.pt` as a PyTorch Geometric HeteroData object.
-We also include `kg_drug_node_lookup.csv`, which contains a mapping between node indices in this graph and DrugBank IDs that are used to map the drug pairs to their datasets in DrugComb.
+We include `kg_drug_node_lookup.csv`, which contains a mapping between node indices in this graph and DrugBank IDs that are used to map the drug pairs to their datasets in DrugComb.

 Below are the arguments you can pass to the script along with their descriptions: